Exploring the Limitations of Detecting Machine-Generated Text: Experiments

-\paragraph{M4} The M4 dataset~\cite{wang-etal-2024-m4} consists of human-written texts from several data sources, including Wikipedia, Reddit, and arXiv in the English subset of the dataset.
-It pairs the human-written texts with texts generated by several LLMs, including text-davinci-003 (henceforth GPT-3.5), GPT-4, and ChatGPT.
-For our experiments, we used the abstracts generated for arXiv papers from ChatGPT and GPT-3.5.
+The M4 dataset~\cite{wang-etal-2024-m4} consists of ~147K human-written texts across data sources and languages, paired with human-written and MGTs generated by several LLMs.
+For our experiments, we use the English subset of the M4 dataset, which consists of 102K human-written texts, sourced from Wikipedia, WikiHow, Reddit, ArXiv and PeerRead, and outputs from GPT-4, ChatGPT and text-davinci-003 (henceforth GPT-3.5).

-\paragraph{OutFox} The OutFox dataset~\cite{Koike_Kaneko_Okazaki_2024} consists of 15,400 triplets of essay problem statements, student-written essays, and machine-generated essays.
-We use the human-written and ChatGPT-generated essays for training and we use the GPT-3.5-generated essays for testing.
+\paragraph{OUTFOX} The OUTFOX dataset~\cite{Koike_Kaneko_Okazaki_2024} consists of 15K triplets of essay problem statements, student-written essays, and machine-generated essays.
+We use human-written and ChatGPT-generated essays for training, and GPT-3.5-generated essays for testing.

-\paragraph{IDMGSP} The IDMGSP dataset~\cite{info14100522} contains 4,000 human-written and 4,000 machine-generated (SCIgen, GPT-2, ChatGPT, and Galactica) scientific papers.
-In our work, we create a test set of abstracts to evaluate our detectors.
+\paragraph{IDMGSP} The IDMGSP dataset~\cite{info14100522} contains 4K human-written and 4K machine-generated (SCIgen, GPT-2, ChatGPT, and Galactica) scientific papers.
+We restrict our analysis to abstracts of scientific papers because they are similar in length, which allows for a fair comparative evaluation across different samples.